GSSA 2100 - Consumption, Work and the Self

 General Course Information

-Course Code GSSA 2100 Course Consumption, Work and the Self Coordinating Unit Gender Studies and Social Analysis Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I study Incompatible GWSI 2002, GWSI 3002, GWSI 2100, GWSI 2100EX Course Description The contemporary focus on the individual as distinct from society is one of the hallmarks of post-industrial western societies.
+Course Code GSSA 2100 Course Consumption, Work and the Self Coordinating Unit Gender Studies and Social Analysis Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible GWSI 2002, GWSI 3002, GWSI 2100, GWSI 2100EX Course Description The contemporary focus on the individual as distinct from society is one of the hallmarks of post-industrial western societies.
 The ways in which young people are increasingly invited to imagine and construct their identity through consumption as opposed to other aspects of the self, such as work, community relations or ethical beliefs is a particular concern of the course.
 This is an applied course which examines new and emerging theories, practices and experiences of consumption, work and identity and how they relate to current debates around citizenship in the broader context.
 Students will focus on examples drawn from advertising and the rhetoric of capitalism, personal self-presentation and development, lifestyle marketing, financial aspirations, regulation of work, the music industry and urban living.
 Students will be required to undertake a textual or discourse analysis as part of the applied component of the course.
 They will also be required to undertake a critical reflection of their own experiences of work and consumption.

 Course Coordinator: Dr Dee Michell